Category Archives for Poems from 196x, Revised by the Ghost of Richard Brauti

 A Poem from 1968, Revised by the Ghost of Richard Brautigan, 2004 (tenth in a series)

-Tweet1939 1972 Part 3 Baudelaire Michael Moore used to come to our house and watch me grind coffee. endure oppression from The Establishment.
+1939 1972 Part 3 Baudelaire Michael Moore used to come to our house and watch me grind coffee. endure oppression from The Establishment.
 That was in 1939 1972 and we lived in the slums suburbs of Tacoma.
 Baltimore County.
-My … Continue reading
+My mother would put the coffee beans in the grinder. insulate me from the reality [of the streets, dig? — poisoning me with bourgeois values].
+I was a child and would

 A Poem from 1968, Revised by the Ghost of Richard Brautigan, 2004, (ninth in a series)